michaelzheng67/ML_Classification_optimizer/README.md

 notes:
 - The variables file import that the main.py file is referring to is another .py file that stores strings that the models use
 - In order for the algorithm to work, we must ensure that the dependent variables are placed before the independent variable in terms of column order.
-This means that the independent variable in which the classification is trying to guess is going to be in the last column of the .csv file
+This means that the independent variable in which the classification is trying to guess is going to be in the last column of the .csv file '
+- The Social Network Ads test data was also provided by the Udemy course.
+Essentially, it's a csv dataset that has age and estimated salary columns, along with a last column of whether or not that specific user clicked on an ad